olavurellefsen/RewardHeat/public/descriptions/scenarios.md

 **WEO-SD - World Energy Oulook Sustainable Development Scenario total CO2 reduction by 95% by 2050 compared to 2015** Local and international CO2 emission reduction of 95% by 2050 compared to 2015

-**WEO-NP - World Energy Oulook Nwe Policies Scenario total CO2 reduction by 60% by 2050 compared to 2015** Local and international CO2 emission reduction of 60% by 2050 compared to 2015
+**WEO-NP - World Energy Oulook New Policies Scenario total CO2 reduction by 60% by 2050 compared to 2015** Local and international CO2 emission reduction of 60% by 2050 compared to 2015

 ![Climate_policy_options_graph](./images/Climate_policy_options_graph.png)